Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

-Lastly, the topic of differences in navigation with \textbf{independent pedestrians vs. groups vs. crowds} has enjoyed recent popularity.
+Additionally, the topic of differences in navigation between \textbf{independent pedestrians, groups}, and \textbf{crowds} has enjoyed recent popularity \citep{yao2019following,murakami2021mutual,gupta2022intention}.
 Most social navigation papers either consider interactions with a single individual or with a crowd of individuals (as defined as \textbf{Number of Agents} in our taxonomy).
-An early sociological study showed that people tend to move in small groups rather than alone, but that the group size distribution highly depends on context (a casual Saturday afternoon stroll vs. a workday morning commute) \citep{coleman1961equilibrium}.
-Recent research has demonstrated that in many contexts, more than $50\%$ of pedestrians are not travelling alone, but in groups \citep{moussaid2010walking}.
-Thus, the context in which navigation takes place determines whether it is necessary to consider a surrounding crowd.
-There is a surge of recent work that investigate conflicts with a groups rather than with a single pedestrian or a crowd with no social formations.
-This subarea of social navigation is not yet mature enough to identify either general research trends or the conditions under which such navigational groups form.
-As such, this attribute has not been included in the taxonomy.
+An early sociological study showed that people tend to move in small groups rather than alone, but that group size distribution depends greatly on context (a casual Saturday afternoon stroll vs. a workday morning commute) \citep{coleman1961equilibrium}$^{R2,R3}$.
+Recent research has demonstrated that in many contexts, more than $50\%$ of pedestrians are traveling in groups \citep{moussaid2010walking}$^{R2,R3}$.
+Thus, the context in which navigation takes place determines whether it is necessary to consider the surrounding crowd.